Investing in solidarity: S612 Foundation

 The foundation is financed through an innovative mechanism of dividend shares in all Lifento funds.
 Investors are therefore invited to freely give up 1/10th of their dividends to benefit the projects supported by the S612 Foundation.
 Lifento has contributed an equivalent amount to the payments already made via these shares.

-The S612 Foundation supports four projects.
-Firstly, La maison de Marthe et Marie, which we have been supporting since 2022 and which offers a shared accommodation solution for mothers-to-be in difficulty.
-By contributing to the running costs of this establishment, the Foundation provides an inclusive space where mothers can rebuild their lives in a safe environment, while preparing to welcome their child in the best possible conditions.
+La maison de Marthe et Marie, supported for three years between 2022 and 2024, offers shared, supportive housing for expectant mothers in difficulty.
+By contributing to the operating costs of this facility, the Foundation is helping to provide an inclusive space where mothers can rebuild their lives in a safe environment while preparing to welcome their children into the world in the best possible conditions.

-For 2022, we have also supported the association Equiphoria.
-This hippotherapy neurological rehabilitation institute welcomes people with disabilities.
-The Institute provides personalised care aimed at improving their autonomy and quality of life, thanks to a global therapeutic approach combining the latest knowledge in the field of neuroscience and the use of horses.
-Through its support, the S612 Foundation has enabled the acquisition of two horses, enabling patients suffering from serious pathologies to develop their full potential.
+The Association Equiphoria, supported in 2022 and 2024, takes care of people with disabilities every year.
+This neurological rehabilitation institute using hippotherapy provides personalized care aimed at improving their independence and quality of life, thanks to a comprehensive therapeutic approach combining cutting-edge knowledge in the field of neuroscience and the use of horses.
+Through its support, the S612 Foundation enabled the acquisition of two horses in 2022, which patients suffering from serious conditions can use to develop their potential.
+In 2024/2025, the stable expanded once again with two new horses.

-And it's only just begun!
-As Alfred de Crépy, Director of Asset Management at Lifento and president of the S612 Foundation, points out: « With the experience of the Fondation de France and the involvement of an independent college responsible for selecting the beneficiary projects, we are keen to launch a process that provides a concrete illustration of what a socially responsible investment policy should be, by bringing on board a large number of financial players, well beyond Lifento. »
+With the experience of the Fondation de France and the involvement of an independent college responsible for selecting the beneficiary projects, we are keen to launch a process that provides a concrete illustration of what a socially responsible investment policy should be, by bringing on board a large number of financial players, well beyond Lifento.